 How to avoid #NAME error in excel?

 To avoid #NAME error in excel always spell function names correctly.
-You can use excel suggestion to be sure that you are using a valid function.
-Whenever we type characters after equals sign, excel show functions and named ranges on sheet, starting from that character/s.
+You can use excel suggestions to be sure that you are using a valid function.
+Whenever we type characters after the equals sign, excel show functions and named ranges on the sheet, starting from that character/s.
 Scroll down to function name or range name in the suggestion list press tab to use that function.

 Excel #DIV/0!
 Error

-We will have DIV/0 error only if divisor is 0 or blank.
-Hence we check the divisor (B2), if it zero then print A2 else divide A2 with B2.
+We will have DIV/0 error only if the divisor is 0 or blank.
+Hence we check the divisor (B2), if its a zero then print A2 else divide A2 with B2.
 This will work for blank cells too.